Jamie Allen (priest): Taranaki Retreat

 In July 2014, prompted by the loss of their daughter, the Allens decided to sell their family home and use the funds to establish a charitable trust which would offer a place for people to stay when going through tragedy, with the specific aim of suicide prevention.
 This was inspired by Allen's experience of pastoral work with families who had lost a member to suicide when there was nowhere to turn to for support.
 The build of the facility was funded by the Allens' donation, by local businesses, people in the community who had been affected by suicide, and through grants.

 The facility opened in March 2017 and offers free breaks (or support at home) for people dealing with tragedy or where people are dealing with suicidal thoughts.
 The Allen family were nominated and chosen as Taranaki Daily News Person of the year 2017 for their work on Taranaki Retreat.

-Waiamanko
+Waimanako

 During 2021, a Community Drop-In Support Hub was established in Taranaki by Allen and the Taranaki Retreat Team, to operate alongside the Residential Support Centre.
 The name Waimanako/The Waters of Hope was gifted to the premises - which are sponsored by New Plymouth District Council.
 The facility includes support rooms, a Creative Hub and a Koha Cafe, where people can eat for free or for a donation.
 The facility operates from 10am-9pm daily except Sundays.
 The cafe offers a peer-listening services for people experiencing distress, or concerned for someone.
 "Listening Ears" can simply be added to an order for food.
 There are regular support groups, workshops and one-on-one peer support and therapy available.